Assailant kills several people with bow and arrows in Norway

 According to police, the suspect walked around the city shooting at people with arrows.
 Several people were wounded in shops, Aas said.

-The man has not been questioned yet, and his motive was unknown, Aas said.
+The man has not been questioned yet, Aas said.

 City officials invited people who were affected by the attack and their relatives to gather for support at a local hotel.